EricPacefactory/anomaly-detection/README.md

 There are controls for setting minimum and maximum thresholds on the number of trails allowed in any given part of the heatmap.

 The minimum threshold can be useful to exclude areas with very little traffic from being part of the heatmap.
-For example, a minimum threshold of 5 means that areas with fewer than 5 object trails will be completely excluded from the final heatmap.
-This prevents rare trails from 'counting towards themselves' later on during anomaly scoring.
+For example, a minimum threshold of 5 means that (roughly) areas with fewer than 5 object trails will be completely excluded from the final heatmap.
+This prevents rare trails from 'counting towards themselves' later on during scoring.

 The maximum threshold can be set to avoid having an overly peaked distribution which may leads to strange weighting behaviors.
 For example, imagine one section of the scene (say a narrow walkway) sees 5000+ trails, while all other regions only see ~100 trails at most.
 Without a maximum threshold, any trail that overlaps the 5000+ area may not appear anomalous, simply because of how much 'heat' there is in that area, counting toward the object scoring.
 The maximum threshold puts an upper limit on how much a given area can count during trail scoring (although there is also a logarithmic scaling applied to reduce these effects further).

 ### Step 3b: Anomalies per class

 After setting the heatmap scaling, anomalies will be plotted.
-If these look ok, you may want to continue, otherwise it may be worth restarting with alternate masking/scaling parameters to achieve better results.
+If these look implausible, it may be worth restarting with alternate masking/scaling parameters to achieve better results.

 <p align="center">
   <img src="github_images/per_class_anomalies.webp">